 - ½ cup ice

 - Add 8oz of coffee kombucha to a blender

 - Add kefir, stevia or honey.

 - Add ice.

 - Blend and drink.

-You can substitute milk or cream (Instead of kefir) of course.
+- You can substitute milk or cream (Instead of kefir).